Bill Maher: Foreign policy

 In April 2020, Maher criticized those who equated using the term "Wuhan virus" with racism, stating, "Scientists...have been naming diseases after the places they came from for a very long time.
 Zika is from the Zika Forest, Ebola from the Ebola River, hantavirus the Hantan River.
 There's the West Nile virus and Guinea worm and Rocky Mountain spotted fever and, of course, the Spanish flu."
 He added: "This has nothing to do with Asian Americans, and it has everything to do with China."
 In March 2021, Maher criticized China's treatment of Uyghur minority in Xinjiang.
 He said the United States has "lost" to China in the "battle for the 21st century".
-According to Maher, China is dominating the world while United States is wasting time in a "never-ending woke competition".
+According to Maher, China is dominating the world while the United States is wasting time in a "never-ending woke competition".

+In September 2025, Maher criticized the lack of news coverage on the persecution of Christians in Nigeria, stating that they are being "systematically killed".
+He rhetorically questioned: "Where are the kids protesting this?"

 Race

-In June 2017, Maher came under criticism for saying "I'm a house nigger" on Real Time with calls being made by people to HBO to fire him.
-Following the episode, HBO sent a statement to media outlets, calling Maher's remarks "inexcusable and tasteless" and said the cable network will remove that segment from future airings of the show.
-Maher also issued a statement apologizing for the remarks.
+In June 2017, Maher came under criticism for saying in an off-the-cuff joke "I'm a house nigger" in response to guest Senator Ben Sasse offering Maher to work on the fields in his home state on Real Time.
+This led to calls being made by people to HBO to fire him.
+Following the episode, HBO sent a statement to media outlets, calling Maher's remarks "inexcusable and tasteless", and said the cable network would remove that segment from future airings of the show.
+Maher also issued a statement apologizing for the remarks, saying in part, "I regret the word I used in the banter of a live moment.
+The word was offensive, and I regret saying it and am very sorry."
 Maher apologized on his show and had a discussion with Michael Eric Dyson, Ice Cube, and Symone Sanders about the controversy.

-In 2022, Maher criticized the Democratic Party for "checking boxes" in regards to candidates of different identity groups, including race.
-He stated that Democrats prioritize "diversity" over "merit".
+In 2021, Maher opposed the NFL's decision to play the "Black national anthem" before games, considering it a form of segregation.
+Instead, he argued for one national anthem and rejected separate ceremonies and dorms based on race, which drew some criticism.
+In 2022, Maher criticized the Democratic Party for "checking boxes" in regard to candidates of different identity groups, including race.
+He stated that Democrats prioritize diversity over merit.
 Maher has also spoken out against critical race theory but supports teaching the history of racism.